jimibue/demo-y8z-1/src/pages/intro-to-ts/section3/oop-classes.md

   }
 }

-const person = new Person('John', 20, 0);
+const john = new Person('John', 20, 0);
+const bob = new Person('Bob', 20, 0);
-console.log(person.getInformation()); // John is 20 years old and has 0 likes
-person.name = 'Jane'; // Error: Cannot assign to 'name' because it is a read-only property.
+console.log(john.getInformation()); // John is 20 years old and has 0 likes// John is 20 years old and has 0 likes john.name = 'Jane'; // Error: Cannot assign to 'name' because it is a read-only property.

+// array of instances of Person class const people: Person[] = [john, bob];

 ```

 ```